Wise vs international bank transfer 🇬🇧: Which one is cheaper? [2026 Comparison]

 Wise is on a mission to make financial services more transparent - so Wise international payments are made using the mid-market exchange rate with no markup.
 Instead, there's a small variable fee which is split out from the exchange rate to make it easier to see exactly what your transfer is costing you.

 Wise is not a bank.
-It’s a financial technology company which was created to provide new ways of moving money which are faster, cheaper and more efficient than old-school banks.
+It's a specialist provider which was created to provide new ways of moving money which are faster, cheaper and more efficient than banks.

-You can also open a Wise multi-currency account if you want to hold 50+ currencies, get paid for free from overseas, and avoid foreign transaction fees when you shop with an international debit card.
+You can also open a Wise multi-currency account if you want to hold 40+ currencies, get paid by others from overseas, and avoid foreign transaction fees when you shop with an international debit card.

 Here are a few key features of managing your money internationally with Wise compared to using a bank: